Bengal tiger attacks ex-Las Vegas illusionist, sanctuary founder

 Keepers of the Wild is a nature park founded by Kraft and dedicated to the protection of abused, neglected, abandoned and retired captive wildlife, according to a news release posted on its Facebook page.

-Kraft was concerned for the cat’s safety and took “unilateral action” to move Bowie and several other large cats into an area that wold be safe during a heavy thunderstorm, and until the flash flood warning subsided.
+Kraft was concerned for the cat’s safety and took “unilateral action” to move Bowie and several other large cats into an area that would be safe during a heavy thunderstorm and until the flash-flood warning subsided.

 “Jonathan made the decision to shift Bowie’s gates to allow him access to his den box area,” according to the news release.
 “During the process, the usually docile behaving Bowie exhibited unusual conduct by suddenly pushing the gates prior to Jonathan being able to secure the safety clips.
 Animal Care staff rushed to assist Jonathan and remove him from the tiger’s grip.
 Although Bowie lacks front claws, he took advantage of his strong teeth to hold onto Jonathan.”